 I was lucky enough to be there trackside – Here’s a flavour of the hooniganery!

-Luke Woodham finished runner up in the RWD class (And had some spare tyres he didn’t want to carry home it seems!)
+Luke Woodham finished runner up in the RWD class (And had some pare type he didn’t want to carry home it seems!)

 Remmo Niezen was the man who beat him to first place and got his chance to go head to head with Gittin.